Alpha2749/FluidSim/README.md

 Anyway, you've probably had enough of reading my short novella now, so here is the real fun:

 ## Installation
 There are several options to install this, I made this with the uv package/ project manager.
-So I can recommend installing it with this.
-However, because I have also worked with just regular venvs and pip before, if you don't want to use uv you can also use a regular venv.
-These options can be seen below:
+So I would recommend using that.
+Although I have left a requirements.txt which (should) work too with a regular venv.

-#### Option 1: Using uv *(Preferred)*
+#### Using uv
 1. Install uv (one-time setup)

 `curl -LsSf https://astral.sh/uv/install.sh | sh`